molly/blog/_posts/2022-07-23-voyager-letters.md

 [Doc 108](https://cases.stretto.com/public/x193/11753/PLEADINGS/1175307202280000000022.pdf), filed July 19, 2022:

 > I write as an unsecured creditor who has deposited her entire life savings into the USDC stablecoin under the consistent confirmation of CEO Stephen Ehrlich that we owned our assets.
 I would have NEVER in a million years taken my hard earned money and put it into an asset that I believed I was not the custodian of.
-I am not a gambler; the USDC stablecoin does not fluctuate from the US dollar and is “regulated and licensed by institutions that maintain full reserves of the equivalent fiat currency in a 1 USDC : 1 USD ratio.
+I am not a gambler; the USDC stablecoin does not fluctuate from the US dollar and is “regulated and licensed by institutions that maintain full reserves of the equivalent fiat currency in a 1 USDC : 1 USD ratio."

 -----